jehadabuawwad/conduit/README.md

 ## React based App

-## Advanced topics in React with redux state management library using

 ### An Application developed using React and styled with Bootsrap also with state managment library called Redux

 ---